Python Numpy - Duplicate or Copy Array Data to Another Array

 [4 7 6]]

-2. What happens if we use assignment operator to copy array
+2. What happens if we use the assignment operator to copy an array?

 This is a negative scenario.
-This example explains why you should use copy() function instead of assignment operator when you have to create a duplicate of an array.
+This example explains why you should use copy() function instead of the assignment operator when you need to create a duplicate of an array.

 Python Program